6 Lifestyle Changes to Improve Life after Breast Cancer Treatment

 The main symptom of uterine cancer is bleeding post-menopause.
 However, this could mimic other underlying conditions in the uterus or nearby regions such as non-malignant uterine hyperplasia, atrophy of the endometrium, benign endometrial polyps, cervical carcinoma, cervical polyps, malignant or non-malignant vulval conditions.

 Prognosis is affected by age, stage of disease, type of uterine cancer and response to treatment.
-In the initial stages, the treatment of uterine cancer is more effective, and the survival rate is higher.
-The 5 year survival is approximately 83%.
+In the initial stages, uterine cancer treatment is more effective, and the survival rate is higher.
+The 5-year survival is approximately 83%.

 Untreated uterine cancer will progress to tissues and organs beyond the uterus, such as the vagina, urinary bladder, rectal tissues, or other organs, including lungs, bones, etc.